New Double Stone Steel PVD colored stainless steel fabrication unit in Wimbledon, London

 PVD, which is an acronym for Physical Vapour Deposition, is the generic name given to a range of very hard, durable, wear-resistant, thin coatings.
 The key difference in the PVD process from traditional coating processes, such as electro-plating is that it uses a vaporised form of the coating material for adhesion to a given product surface, not a solution.

-The first available and most common PVD coating is Titanium Nitride (chemical symbol TiN), which is a golden yellow colour – this is most commonly seen on drills in a DIY store.
+The first available and most common PVD coating is Titanium Nitride (chemical symbol TiN), which is a golden yellow color – this is most commonly seen on drills in a DIY store.
 The hardness of TiN is around 2300Hv which is over twice as hard as Hard Chrome plating and nearly three times harder than tool steel.
 PVD coatings are typically deposited to a thickness of only a few micrometers (approximately 1/50th the thickness of a human hair) and this very thin, hard surface layer is sufficient to greatly extend the life of cutting and forming tools, often by more than 5 times.

 Historically PVD coatings were used solely on tooling such as drills, mills, taps, punches, dies and press tools.
 However other markets such as medical, motorsport and aerospace have found uses for PVD coatings on components, not made from tool steels.